VideoARM: Agentic Reasoning over Hierarchical Memory for Long-Form Video Understanding: Related Work

 \section{Related Work}

 \paragraph{Video MLLMs.}

-Recent advances in multimodal large language models (MLLMs)~\cite{liu2023visual,ye2024mplug,openai2025o3,achiam2023gpt,openai2025gpt4.1,bai2025qwen2,damonlpsg2025videollama3,wang2025internvideo2} have significantly improved video understanding.
-However, video comprehension remains challenging due to the need for long-range temporal–spatial reasoning and effective use of audio modality information.
+Recent advances in multimodal large language models (MLLMs)~\cite{liu2023visual,ye2024mplug,shao2025growing,yu2025prophet,shao2025imp,openai2025o3,achiam2023gpt,openai2025gpt4.1,bai2025qwen2,damonlpsg2025videollama3,wang2025internvideo2} have significantly improved video understanding.
 Existing research primarily focuses on three aspects: \textbf{Context extension.} These methods~\cite{team2023gemini,wei2025visual,zhang2024long} expand context windows to handle long-video understanding, but they struggle with redundant frame information and high computational cost. \textbf{Token compression.} These methods~\cite{yang2025pvc,tao2025dycoke,shen2024longvu} dynamically compress redundant visual tokens while preserving relevant features.
-However, this compression can lead to the loss of fine-grained details, impacting tasks requiring precise visual reasoning. \textbf{Audio integration.} These methods~\cite{cappellazzo2025large,shu2025audio,xu2025qwen2} integrate dedicated audio encoders to enhance multimodal reasoning, but this increases model complexity and training costs. \paragraph{Video Agent.} Agent-based methods~\cite{wang2024videoagent, fan2024videoagent, chen2025lvagent,li2024searchlvlms,zhao2024longagent} leverage the multimodal capabilities of LLM/MLLMs to integrate visual, audio, and text data, significantly enhancing the ability of frameworks to understand complex video content and reason across modalities for more accurate and robust interpretations.
+However, this compression can lead to the loss of fine-grained details, impacting tasks requiring precise visual reasoning. \textbf{Audio integration.} These methods~\cite{cappellazzo2025large,shu2025audio,xu2025qwen2} integrate dedicated audio encoders to enhance multimodal reasoning, but this increases model complexity and training costs. \paragraph{Video Agent.} Agent-based methods~\cite{zuo2025videolucy, wang2024videoagent, fan2024videoagent, chen2025lvagent,li2024searchlvlms,zhao2024longagent} leverage the multimodal capabilities of LLM/MLLMs to integrate visual, audio, and text data, significantly enhancing the ability of frameworks to understand complex video content and reason across modalities for more accurate and robust interpretations.
 Some approaches~\cite{he2024ma,wang2025videotree,yang2025vca} treat MLLMs as simple retrieval or reasoning components and rely on manually designed strategies to identify keyframes or maintain fixed memory structures.
 However, these methods heavily depend on predefined configurations, which constrain the autonomous reasoning and adaptability of LLM/MLLMs when processing long videos.
 Another category of methods~\cite{zhang2025deep,pang2025mr,jeong2025videorag,chen2025lvagent} develops an agentic search paradigm, where agents dynamically interact with clip-level databases or retrieved video segments.
-For example, Deep Video Discovery (DVD)~\cite{zhang2025deep} introduces a ReAct-like~\cite{yao2023react} agent that autonomously invokes tools for clip-level reasoning.
+Deep Video Discovery (DVD)~\cite{zhang2025deep} introduces a ReAct-like~\cite{yao2023react} agent that autonomously invokes tools for clip-level reasoning.
 Nevertheless, these approaches remain limited by token-intensive pipelines and their reliance on prebuilt databases.
 Unlike these approaches, VideoARM replaces static, exhaustive preprocessing with adaptive, on-the-fly reasoning, while simultaneously dynamically storing contextual signals in memory.
+Moreover, compared to concurrent memory-based agents like VideoLucy~\cite{zuo2025videolucy} that rely on text summaries and fixed backtracking, VideoARM maintains a hierarchical buffer of raw multimodal evidence within an active “observe-think-act-memorize” loop.